Agle Janam Mohe Bitiya Hi Kijo: Plot

 Then, Sumitra disappears, having been kidnapped by Gangiya (the household maid, who is also Loha Singh's mistress), Siddeshwari, and Ranvijay because she had heard them talking about Siddheswari giving a gun to Ratna.
 One day at a mandir, Nandini is shocked to see Laali; she tells Laali about Sumitra and takes her to her in-laws' mansion as a servant.
 Laali attempts to find Sumitra.
-Gangiya, Siddeshwari, and Ranvijay go in to kill Sumitra, who is now hidden in a storeroom, but find that she has left.
+Gangiya, Siddeshwari, and Ranvijay go in to kill Sumitra, who is now hidden in a storeroom but find that she has left.
 Laali then shows herself to Shekhar, who is shocked and tries to throw her out.
 She swears by her unborn child that she is only here to find Sumitra.
 Shekhar is shocked to know that Laali is pregnant and decides to help her by forcing Siddeshwari out of the house.

 Soon Laali has her son.
 Ranvijay and Gangiya plan to kill the baby but fail.
 Laali wants to breastfeed her son, but Loha Singh refuses to allow that.
 In anger Laali threatens Loha Singh with a knife, to which he responds by threatening her with a gun; the situation is resolved when Loha Singh eventually gives his permission.
 Shekhar then invites Laali's family to live in the mansion because of a misunderstanding regarding the death of Laali's sister Rekha's husband.
 Rekha then meets Shekhar's cousin, Madhur, who falls in love with her, and they plan to marry.
 In the meantime, Gangiya plots to burn down the mansion, she instigates Jamuni and tells her to marry Ranvijay.
 Jamuni follows her mother's orders and she burns the mansion.
 She escapes while everyone else tries to get out.
 Laali and Loha Singh know that Gangiya is responsible.
 They find her and threaten her with a gun, but she throws chili powder in Loha's eyes and blinds him temporarily.
 Shekhar seeing Loha Singh with the gun in his hands wrongly thinks that he means to shoot Laali.
 He tries to shoot his father but accidentally shoots Laali.
 She falls down a cliff and is presumed dead.
-But she is actually alive.
+But she is alive.
 The next day, a funeral is held for Nandini, Siddhi, the younger of her twin daughters, and Laali.

 Shekhar is mentally ill because of losing Laali.

-Although it is revealed that Seven years later, she is alive but has no memory of the past. she was rescued by some villagers and the doctor, who his wife dies but before she does she tells him to marry Laali because she is a good woman and had helped them a lot and saved his daughters many times, although he never does because he doesn't know of her past, Laali begins to think that the story of the patient the doctor told her has something to do with her and somehow finds the flute familiar, since then she begins to remember some corrupted bits of her past.
+Although it is revealed that Seven years later, she is alive but has no memory of the past.
+She is rescued by some villagers and the doctor, whose wife dies but before she does she tells him to marry Laali because she is a good woman and had helped them a lot and saved his daughters many times, although he never does because he does not know of her past, Laali begins to think that the story of the patient the doctor told her has something to do with her and somehow finds the flute familiar, since then she begins to remember some corrupted bits of her past.